pivoshenko/dotfiles/README.md

   - [Local configuration](#local-configuration)

 > [!CAUTION]
-> Currently, my dotfiles are under heavy redesign so this README is a bit outdated
+> Currently, my dotfiles are under heavy redesign so this README and partially some configs are a bit outdated

 ## Contents